gnap114039/thinkorswim/README.md

 Change the thinkorswim.desktop Exec and Icon attribute to corresponding path where this folder located.

 ## Step 5
-Put the "thinkorswim.desktop" under directory --> ~/.local/share/applications
+Put the "thinkorswim.desktop" under directory
+--> ~/.local/share/applications

 ## Step 6
 Now you can find your thinkorswim shortcut on applications menu.
-Note: If it does not appear on applications menu try to restart your computer.
+Note: If it does not appear on applications menu, try to restart your computer.

 ## Reminder
 If first time running up the container please be patient when the app showing "updating" message, it may take some time.